jpavelka/IMSE780/md_src/sections/integer_programming/modeling.md

 ### Model/data separation

-The above ad-hoc modeling is useful, but in real applications we often have to solve different, but very similar models on some regular schedule.
-We'd prefer not to write a new model from scratch every time the model comes up.
+The above ad-hoc modeling is useful, but in real applications we often have to solve different, but similarly structured models on some regular schedule.
+We'd prefer not to write a new model from scratch every time we need to solve one.
 As we discussed in +@sec:lpModelDataSep, the best practice is to write[^writeComputerCode] a base, general model which encodes all the logic for the problem, then inject the relevant problem data when an instance needs to be solved.

 [^writeComputerCode]: Ideally in computer code.